 A manufacturing company may have learned about a safety-related defect and issued a recall.
 In some cases, a car accident victim may still be able to sue their vehicle’s manufacturer even after a recall was issued for the faulty part.
 If you are curious whether you can pursue compensation for a defective recalled vehicle, you should consider speaking with a Chicago manufacturer defect accident lawyer.

 In the event you or a loved one was injured in an auto accident in Chicago, you may be able to take legal action against the liable party.
-To learn more, contact The Kryder Law Group, LLC at (312) 223-1700.
+To learn more, contact The Kryder Law Group, LLC and schedule your free consultation.
+The right attorney client relationship could be the key to getting the compensation you deserve after suffering such an accident.

-Examples of Vehicular Defects that Threaten Drivers’ Safety
+Examples of Auto Defects that Threaten Drivers’ Safety

-The NHTSA reports that since 1966, they have recalled over 390 million motor vehicles.
+The NHTSA reports that since 1966, they have recalled over 390 million motor vehicles for various auto defects.

-Below are some of the examples of the defects the NHTSA says could jeopardize drivers’ safety:
+Below are some of the examples of the auto defects the NHTSA says could jeopardize drivers’ safety:

 Recoverable Damages in a Product Liability Claim